Holmeswww/AgentKit/docs/source/node in agentkit.rst

 After-query
 ----------------
-.. automodule:: agentkit.after_query.BaseAfterQuery
+.. autoclass:: agentkit.after_query.BaseAfterQuery
     :special-members: __init__
     :members:

 The After-query operation is a optional operation that postprocesses the output of the LLM.

-.. automodule:: agentkit.after_query.JsonAfterQuery
+.. autoclass:: agentkit.after_query.JsonAfterQuery
     :special-members: __init__
     :members: